citadel

 Our holiday wouldn’t be complete without a treacherous hike organized by my husband.
 The fact that Daniel and I fight when we hike would lead one to think it’s an activity to be avoided.
 But, no.

-Our goal is a 4-mile in-and-out hike to Lac de Melu, in Haut-Corse.
+Our goal is a 4-mile in-and-out hike to Lac de Melu in Haut-Corse.
 The lake sits at an elevation of 5,610 ft.
-Why we never visit sea-level lakes as regular people do continues to baffle me.
+Why we never visit sea-level lakes as regular people do baffles me.
 The views, (it pains me to admit), are worth the struggle.
 Don’t tell Daniel.

 Rangy rock faces glisten in the colors of Olympic medals.
 A gold medal is exactly what I’ll deserve after a day dodging cow dung with two moody teenagers.
 That, and a vodka tonic.